History of the Israel Defense Forces: 1949–1956

-The 1956 Sinai campaign
+Suez Crisis

 From 1954 and 1955 Egypt established a special force unit known as the Fedayeen.
 It led to the escalation of hostilities over the Israeli-Egyptian border and eventually contributed to the 1956 Suez War.

 In mid 1956, The Egyptian President Gamal Abdul Nasser, encouraged by support from the Soviet Union, nationalized the Suez Canal.
 In response, United Kingdom and France planned Operation Musketeer (1956) aiming at regaining Western control of the Suez Canal and removing the Egyptian president Nasser.
 In late 1956, the bellicosity of recent Arab statements prompted Israel to remove the threat of the concentrated Egyptian forces in the Sinai, and Israel invaded the Egyptian Sinai peninsula.
 Other Israeli aims were elimination of the Fedayeen incursions into Israel that made life unbearable for its southern population, and opening the blockaded Straits of Tiran for Israeli ships.
 Israeli armour, equipped with tanks, such as M4 Sherman and AMX-13 quickly defeated the Egyptian forces and took control over the Sinai within a few days.
 As agreed, within a couple of days, Britain and France invaded too and recaptured the canal.
 Britain, France and Israel withdrew from Sinai under international pressure, particularly by the United States.
 But the IDF had achieved numerous goals; the borders dramatically tranquilized, Nasser promised to disband the Fedayeen, the Straits of Tiran were once again opened to Israeli ships and maybe most important of all, Israel had illustrated its military strength.
 The successful war elevated the reputation of the IDF and contributed highly to the morale of the soldiers.